samheutmaker/major-a/README.md

 The majorAdmin middleware is used to grant or deny access to administrator routes based on whether or not the users email matches any of the in the major.json``` file.
 Making a route only accessible to administrators is as easy as:

 NOTE: majorAdmin should always be the first middle registered.
-DO NOT INCLUDE BOTH majorAdmin and majorAuth as middleware for the same route. majorAdmin takes care of checkin the token.
+DO NOT INCLUDE BOTH majorAdmin and majorAuth as middleware for the same route. majorAdmin takes care of checking the token.
 Including both majorAdmin and majorAuth would result in a two token checks which can screw up the tracking package.
 ```.js

 const express = require('express');